Teaching a Protein LLM with Reinforcement Learning: The Gradient Routing Problem

 The Setup: A Protein LLM That Understands Structure

-We compare this multimodal “MLP” pathway against a simpler text-only baseline where the raw amino acid sequence is directly tokenized as text (wrapped in <protein>...</protein> tags) and fed to the LLM.
-No encoder, no projector – just the LLM seeing letters like MKTLLILAVL as regular text tokens.
-This comparison lets us isolate the contribution of ESM-3’s structural embeddings.
+We compare this multimodal “MLP” pathway against a text-only baseline where raw amino acid sequences enter the LLM directly as tokens.
+No encoder, no projector — just the LLM seeing letters like MKTLLILAVL as text.
+This comparison isolates the contribution of ESM-3’s structural embeddings.

 The Data: 4.89 Million Protein Instructions